Lumen/Guide Access

 6.43.
 Kemper K. Knapp Bequest Committee.

-Faculty members are appointed by the divisional committees.
+Faculty members are appointed by the Committee on Committees.

 1. Membership (5 seats).

-1. Four faculty members, one appointed by each divisional executive committee for 4-year terms.
+1. Four faculty members, one from each faculty division, appointed for 4-year terms.

-Chair: The chair shall be appointed by the chancellor from among the faculty members appointed as pursuant to Section A.1.
+Chair: The chair shall be chosen by the committee from among the faculty members appointed as pursuant to Section A.1.

 2. Functions.
 Carries out the provisions of the will of the late Kemper K. Knapp.